myoshida/dash-i18n/docs-src/api.rst

    myTranslator.tr( key [, props]);

 The method function ``tr`` returns the message for the given resource key (string) with the current locale.
+When there is no message resource matches to the key and the current locale (language code), the fallback locale (language code) will be used to retry.

+If the value of resource is a function (closure), then the optional second argument will be passed to the function and the return value of the function will be returned.

 If no message resource is found, then this function returns ``null``.

-If the value of resource is a function (closure), then the optional second argument will be passed to the function and the return value of the function will be returned.

 Example: